MarginaliaSearch/MarginaliaSearch/code/index/readme.md

 for ranking search results.
 It does not parse the query, that is the responsibility of the [search-query](../functions/search-query) module.

+The central class of the index subsystem is the [IndexGrpcService](java/nu/marginalia/index/IndexGrpcService.java) class, which is a gRPC service that exposes the index to the rest of the system.

 ## Indexes

 There are two indexes with accompanying tools for constructing them.